Otter Creek Trail System

 The trail system uses a series of old, sandy roads and woods trails to traverse a beautiful diverse area with the trails winding their way along spirea flats and wooded areas, accessing picturesque Adirondack ponds and following or crossing Otter, Little Otter, Beaver Meadow, Chase, Burnt and Crooked Creeks and the Independence River.

-There is an Assembly Area, which is located in the Independence River State Forest.
-This area is basically primitive camping with no electricity, no reservation system (a first-come, first-serve basis), a trailhead register (which you should sign in on for search and rescue, and funding purposes), a trailhead parking area, 100 roofed tie stalls, two stud stalls, potable water system for the horses and bathroom with sink and toilets, but no showers.
+There is an Assembly Area, (Map) which is located in the Independence River State Forest.
+This area is basically primitive camping with no electricity, no reservation system (a first-come, first-serve basis), a trailhead register (which you should sign in on for search and rescue, and funding purposes), a trailhead parking area, 100 roofed tie stalls,3 parking areas, pavilion, two stud stalls, potable water system for the horses and bathroom with sink and toilets, but no showers.
 (Please note the water is shut off the day after Columbus Day (USA) weekend in October.)

 Immediately upon arrival at the Assembly Area each camping party shall complete all required information on a self-issuing camping permit (PDF) (170 KB).
 The Department portion of the camping permit shall be placed in the provided drop box.
 The camping party's portion of the camping permit shall be displayed on the dashboard of the vehicle identified on the camping permit at all times.
 The form can be downloaded from this page ahead of time, but cannot be fully completed until arrival at the Assembly Area to determine site availability.
 This is not a reservation!